Resilio is Joining Nasuni — Learn More →

 With P2P replication, your replication environment scales organically.
 In other words, replication speed increases as you add more endpoints.
 Resilio can sync 50% faster than traditional sync solutions in a 1:2 replication scenario, and 500% faster in a 1:10 scenario.
 And Resilio can sync in any direction — one-to-one, one-to-many, or N-way sync.

 Resilio also uses a proprietary WAN optimization technology called Zero Gravity Transport (ZGT™) to ensure that you can quickly transfer files across any network.
-ZGT uses a congestion control algorithm to calculate the ideal send rate, interval acknowledgements (i.e., acknowledgements that are sent for a group of packets rather than just each individual packet) to increase transfer speed, and delayed retransmission (retransmitting a group of lost packets periodically rather than immediately) to reduce unnecessary retransmissions.
+ZGT uses a congestion control algorithm to calculate the ideal send rate, interval acknowledgments (i.e., acknowledgments that are sent for a group of packets rather than just each individual packet) to increase transfer speed, and delayed retransmission (retransmitting a group of lost packets periodically rather than immediately) to reduce unnecessary retransmissions.
 It can also dynamically route around any network outages to ensure that your files always reach their destination.

 Resilio also provides a selective sync feature that enables you to cache files locally in a minimally disruptive state.
-With this feature, all files appear local but exist in a dehydrated state so they don’t consume any local disk space.
-These files can then be streamed on-demand through the file system, and can be cached locally for a period of time that you configure.
+With this feature, all files appear local but exist in a dehydrated state, so they don’t consume any local disk space.
+These files can then be streamed on-demand through the file system and can be cached locally for a period of time that you configure.

 Note: Learn more about how you can save on Amazon S3 egress costs using Resilio’s technology.